 - Protection from increased temperature (during processing and storage)

-- High encapsulation efficiency (in average higher than 80%)
+- High loading (e.g. 40-50% for microspheres) and high encapsulation efficiency (e.g. on average higher than 80% for microspheres)

 - Protection by the matrix from environmental influences, like proteases

-- For hydrogels, easy process and scale up conditions
+- For gels, easy process and scale up conditions